MYTHS AND FALICYS ABOUT SADDLE FIT

 REALITY: While either of the above is usually a step in the right direction, it may not solve your saddle fitting problems.
 For starters, a saddle built on mule bars still has to have the correct width, angle, twist, belly and length of bar for your mule.
 If that information is not available or evident when purchasing the saddle, you are relying on pure good luck that that saddle will fit your mule.
 Many folks are not aware of the shape and size of the tree that their animal will require and get caught up or dazzled by all the other information available such as seat size, cantle height, leather tooling, etc. While this information can be important for your comfort, it is more important to find out first if the tree will fit your animal!
 Just like horses, mules have backs that differ one from the other.
 Makes pretty good sense then that one ‘’mule saddle’’ does not fit all mules!
 So, be wary of ordering a saddle just because it is advertised as having ‘’mule bars.’’

 Likewise, often a saddle that is custom ordered is sometimes made to fit the rider and not always to fit the animal that will have to pack it.
 Just because that saddle is comfortable for you, in no way means it fits your horse/mule.
 Of those saddlers that will fit a tree to your animal before they build the saddle, there are some that may not know how to properly fit a tree or where it should sit for the conformation of the animal.
-Many will want to set that tree up on the mule’s shoulders, thus if they build the saddle to fit with the tree riding the mules shoulders…what have you gained?
+Some may want to set that tree up on the mule’s shoulders, thus if they build the saddle to fit with the tree riding the mules shoulders…what have you gained?
 If you plan to order a custom saddle do your homework and make sure that besides the saddle fitting your butt, it is built to fit your animal.
 That means that you must make sure the saddle maker has taken into consideration the shape, angle, and length of your animal’s back and understands the need to keep the bars of the saddle off of the horse’s/mule’s shoulders !
+Thankfully, there is some compensation in most trees now used in quality saddles which have more ''flare'' in the front bars, which allows for better shoulder movement.
+This really helps especially if the saddle is not quite positioned correctly.

 Now, that we’ve dissected some of these ‘’myths’’ we can go on to some things you can do to achieve a better fit on your animal with the saddle or saddles you presently own as long as the tree fits your animal reasonably well and is not too narrow.
 There are ways to help a saddle fit better if the fit is close but not perfect.
 However, there is absolutely nothing you can do with a saddle that is too narrow but to look for another!